nathaliaari36361AnthonySingleton/minimalfirewall/README.md

 * **100% Local and Private:** Minimal Firewall contains no telemetry, does not connect to the internet itself, and all your rules and logs are stored locally on your machine.

 * **Portable:** Minimal Firewall can be copied as a portable app, and you can even delete all the rules created by it in the app.

+## User Guide
+The program is very intuitive, but for a concise user guie, see the [wiki](https://github.com/deminimis/minimalfirewall/wiki/Minimal-Firewall-User-Guide).

 ## Why Use Minimal Firewall?